 As a permanent resident, you will have rights to certain forms of public assistance.
-However, your eligibility may be greatly limited.
+However, your eligibility is also greatly limited.

-Your eligibility for public benefits from your state may vary greatly from state to state.
+Your eligibility for public benefits from your state will also vary considerably from state to state.

 Unlike permanent residents, U.S. citizens are immediately eligible for all forms of aid on both the federal and state levels, so long as they meet the other requirements.